GfSE/SAF-Specification/stakeholders.md

 The SAF MBSE approach planer is a group or an individual selecting viewpoints to be used in an MBSE approach.
 This may be identical with an architect role but may as well be carried out by an organziation standardizing the MBSE approach for products, product lines or an entire enterprise.

 ## Concern
-* How does a viewpoint of the framework the processes and best practises of the INCOSE SE Handbook?
+* How does a viewpoint of the framework support the processes and best practises of the INCOSE SE Handbook or other system engineering standards?

   ***Rationale:  I want to know how the INCOSE HB processes and best practises are supported by the frameworks viewpoints, because want to plan a MBSE approach.***
 * What are the concerns adressed by the frameworks viewpoints?

   ***Rationale:  I want to know if the information need of my stakeholders in the planned MBSE approach is adressed by the viewpoint.***
-* What are the frameworks model elements to be used
+* What are the frameworks model elements to be used in system models?

   ***Rationale:  I need to know which modeling skills users will need.***
 * What is the definition of a viewpoint of the framework?